Black Studies

 BLS-280 Special Topics

 The objective of this class is to develop the student's ability to think interdisciplinarily.
 Through the analysis of a particular theme, topic, cultural expression, or political movement, students will gain a greater understanding of Black Studies scholarship and methodology/ies.
 Since the content of this course varies from year to year, it may be repeated for credit upon the instructor's approval.
-Refer to the Course Descriptions document on the Registrar's webpage for topics and descriptions of current offerings.
+Topics vary with each scheduled offering.
+Refer to Student Planning's section information for descriptions of individual offerings, and applicability to distribution requirements.

 Prerequisites: none